osmosis-labs/osmosis/x/poolmanager/README.md

 All tokens are swapped using a multi-hop mechanism.
 That is, all swaps are routed via the most cost-efficient way, swapping in and out from multiple pools in the process.
 The most cost-efficient route is determined offline and the list of the pools is provided externally, by user, during the broadcasting of the swapping transaction.
-In the moment of the execution the provided route may not be the most cost efficient one anymore.
+At the moment of execution, the provided route may not be the most cost-efficient one anymore.

 When a trade consists of just two OSMO-included routes during a single transaction, the swap fees on each hop would be automatically halved.
-Example: for converting `ATOM -> OSMO -> LUNA` using two pools with swap fees `0.3% + 0.2%`, instead `0.15% + 0.1%` fees will be aplied.
+Example: for converting `ATOM -> OSMO -> LUNA` using two pools with swap fees `0.3% + 0.2%`, instead `0.15% + 0.1%` fees will be applied.

 [Multi-Hop](https://github.com/osmosis-labs/osmosis/blob/f26ceb958adaaf31510e17ed88f5eab47e2bac03/x/poolmanager/router.go#L16)